o3de/o3de-multiplayersample/Documentation/O3DEMPSProjectExportTesting.md

 ## Test Exported Project

-1. To test the MultiPlayer Sample,.first launch the server (You may need to provide admin privilege to enable a connection to AssetProcessor)
+1. Start testing MultiplayerSample by launching the server (You may need to provide admin privilege to enable a connection to AssetProcessor)

 **Windows**
 ```commandline